DavidNzube101/go-arkham-oracle-sdk/README.md

 # Arkham Oracle SDK (Go)

-The `go-arkham-oracle-sdk` provides a robust client for interacting with a custom verifiable off-chain oracle.
-This SDK simplifies the process of fetching cryptographically signed price data, ensuring authenticity and integrity for Go applications that need to deliver this data to critical contexts like smart contracts.
+The `go-arkham-oracle-sdk` provides a robust client and server for interacting with a custom verifiable off-chain oracle.
+This SDK simplifies the process of fetching and serving cryptographically signed price data, ensuring authenticity and integrity for Go applications that need to deliver this data to critical contexts like smart contracts.

 ## Installation